Louis de Saint-Gelais: Mission to Roma

 Over the winter of 1561–1562 Lanssac was sent to undertake an extraordinary diplomatic mission in Rome, a city in which he enjoyed diplomatic experience from the 1550s.
 He was to reassure the Pope about the recent Colloquy of Poissy which had aroused Papal distress, and discuss further matters.
 Lanssac would depart sometime after 28 January 1562 for the mission.
 On route to the Papal court, Lanssac was to stop over at the Savoyard court, to congratulate the duchessa di Savoia on the recent birth of a son.
-Lhoumeau speculates that while with the duca di Savoia, Lanssac would have discussed with him the restitution of the remaining French held positions in Piemonte (Torino, Chieri, Chivasso and Villanova d'Asti).
+Lhoumeau speculates that while with the duca di Savoia, Lanssac would have discussed with him the restitution of the remaining French held positions in Piemonte (Turin, Chieri, Chivasso and Villanova d'Asti).
 While at the Papal court, Lanssac offered a defence to the Pontiff of the crown's new Edict of Saint-Germain-en-Laye, and was, according to Catherine, successful in seeing the Pope not be wholly set against it.
 In March, the Pope would quiz Lanssac on the matter of these remaining French possessions in Piemonte.
 Lanssac assured him, a resolution would be reached on the matter.
 Indeed, by July, Lanssac was able to report to the bishop of Rennes that the territories had been returned to the duca di Savoia, while the French king remained in possession of Pignerol and Savigliano and the marchesato di Saluzzo (marquisate of Saluzzo).

 With the outbreak of hostilities between the crown and their Protestant rebels in April 1562, Lanssac also had a responsibility to see the Pope grant financial concessions to France, in particular support in raising a large loan for the crown to aid it in fighting Protestantism, and an endorsement of an alienation of 100,000 écus worth of ecclesiastical property in France.
 The Pope may have indicated to Lanssac that he would be willing to devote a million écus d'or (gold crowns) to support the royalist-Catholic cause in France.
 Lanssac reported by encrypted communications that the Pope was open to seeing church land alienated, in return for religious commitments from the French crown, and French participation in the upcoming church council.
 On his return to France, Lanssac presented a very favourable picture of the fruits of his negotiations to Catherine, going beyond what he had actually secured.
 Catherine would instead request of the Papacy that they act as a guarantor for a loan of 200,000 écus.
 In May the Pope would agree to donate 100,000 écus to the French crown, while a further 100,000 écus would be loaned.